Road trip Senja in Norway 🇳🇴

 Route and highlights of the road trip Senja

-The road trip Senja is 102 kilometers long and passes through the island of Senja, located in the north of Norway.
+The road trip Senja is 63 miles (102 kilometers) long and passes through the island of Senja, located in the north of Norway.
 The island is known for its beautiful nature and the opportunities for hiking and cycling, climbing on the mountains or diving in the sea.

 The route consists of provincial roads 86, 862, 7868 and 7886 and connects the towns of Gryllefjord and Botnhamn.
 This National Scenic Route is not a single through route, but a route with two side roads.
 These extra roads allow you to see even more of one of the largest islands in Norway.
 There are several places of interest along the route, these are listed in a row from Gryllefjord to Botnhamn.
 The route can of course also be driven in the other direction.